-Currently in the Commonwealth, teaching sex ed is at the discretion of local school districts and those that do choose to teach it have full control over what curriculum they use.
-If our legislators and Planned Parenthood have their way though, local control will be taken away and put into the hands of bureaucrats.
-The Sex-Ed Mandate, SB 2459 and HB 410, give full authority to DESE to dictate the use of only CSE curriculum for those districts who decide to include sex ed in their health lessons.
-The MA State Senate passed this legislation with a 33-2 vote on January 16, 2020.
-The House version of the bill has not yet been brought for a vote.
+Currently in the Commonwealth teaching sex ed is at the discretion of local school districts and those that choose to teach it have full control over what curriculum they use.
+If our legislators and Planned Parenthood have their way though, local control will be taken away and put in the hands of bureaucrats.

 Resources being used in MA schools to teach sex ed are evaluated to see whether they contain the following harmful elements:

 - Promotes abortion

 - Undermines parents or parental rights

 Search your school district on our interactive Sex Ed Map:

 Gathering information from around the state is an ongoing project.
 Use this sample email to request information from your district.
 If you already know what curriculum is in use in your district, but do not see it included on this map, or if you receive a response from a request sent to your district, please contact Mary Ellen Siegler.